Skip to content

 • Compliance: Vendors often need to meet specific regulatory standards.
 The policy ensures all vendors comply with these standards.

 • Accountability: It helps in establishing clear lines of responsibility and expectations, making vendors accountable for their performance.
+Thus, it helps in supplier relationship management.

 Steps to Create a Vendor Management Policy